Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: Discussion

 Because the true latent statuses are unknown, there is uncertainty in the classifications.
 In practice, we should require the inferential model or estimators to account for the classification uncertainty in the variance estimate of the stage 2 estimator.
-However, the classification uncertainty is unaccounted for in previous definitions of the SPCD estimator\cite{chi2015, cui2019, liu2022}.
+However, the classification uncertainty is unaccounted for in previous definitions of the SPCD estimator\cite{chi2015, cui2019, liu2022, song2025}.
 The previously shown suboptimal control of Type I error by the weighted SPCD estimator \(\hat{\theta}_w\) may be partially explained by the stage 2 estimator failing to unbiasedly estimate \(\Delta_{NR}\) due to the misclassification\cite{cui2019, liu2022}.

-The overall weighted estimator \(\hat{\theta}_w\) is particularly problematic.
+Of key importance to recognize is that the overall weighted estimator \(\hat{\theta}_w\) is particularly problematic.
 Using any \(w \neq 0,1\) results in a biased weighted estimator \(\hat{\theta}_w\) whose expectation (Equation \ref{eq-exp-theta-w}) does not correspond to a quantity of clear clinical interest.
 The placebo non-responder ATE is adjusted for placebo response \(\Delta_{\mathrm{placebo}}\) by some weighted average of the proportion of placebo responders in the population and the proportion of responders that are misclassified as non-responders.
 It does not seem likely that this quantity would be of clinical interest or importance given that it is a function of the statistical analysis through the classifier \(C_R(y_0, y_1).\)

 Moreover, it is still unclear how to interpret what the combination of the SPCD stage 1 and stage 2 estimators measure when \(\Delta_{\mathrm{all}}\) and \(\Delta_{NR}\) are not equal, even in the scenarios where we can unbiasedly estimate \(\Delta_{\mathrm{all}}\) or \(\Delta_{NR}\).
 We have not identified an explanation and description of this estimator, grounded in clinical meaning, of the weighted average of a marginal and conditional probability for the placebo non-response mean.